stormatics/pg_cirrus/README.md

 Main technologies used are PostgreSQL and Ansible.

 The objective of this project is to configure a highly available 3-Node cluster in easiest possible way.

+# License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+You can find a copy of the license in the [LICENSE](LICENSE) file.